DvMr312/DvMr312/README.md

 ---

 ### 🔭 About Me
-I'm a young pentester learning ethical hacking with a goal to explore cybersecurity.
+I'm Dovan a young pentester learning ethical hacking with a goal to explore cybersecurity.
 Currently working with **Kali Linux**, diving deeper into network security, penetration testing, and vulnerability assessments.
 I aim to become an expert in the field of cybersecurity.

+Fun Facts:
+- I enjoy shooting sports and traveling 🎯🛫,
+    - Hobbies: Cooking🥞, Gym🏋️, reading📔;

 ---